JoaRemiasz/Projects-PHP/README.md

 - **Stage 1:** Creating a database with three tables: "users" (to store user information), "guestportal" (with geolocation data of logged-in users) and "messages" (to store posts).

-- **Stage 1:** Allowing logged-in users to add posts with text, files or both, and targeting specific audiences.
+- **Stage 2:** Allowing logged-in users to add posts with text, files or both, and targeting specific audiences.

-- **Stage 2:** Display user data in the menu and autocomplete the name in the post form.
+- **Stage 3:** Display user data in the menu and autocomplete the name in the post form.

-- **Stage 3:** Support for different types of files (photos, video, audio) uploaded by users.
+- **Stage 4:** Support for different types of files (photos, video, audio) uploaded by users.

-- **Stage 4:** Viewing of posts, both received and sent.
+- **Stage 5:** Viewing of posts, both received and sent.

-- **Stage 5:** Full access to all posts for the "admin" user.
+- **Stage 6:** Full access to all posts for the "admin" user.

-- **Stage 6:** The application allows communication between users, content exchange and management, and provides geolocation information of users.
+- **Stage 7:** The application allows communication between users, content exchange and management, and provides geolocation information of users.

+### Task 4: MyCloud

+The task was to create a network drive that allows users to store and manage files on the server.
+The main implementation steps were:

+- **Stage 1:** Using existing solutions related to user registration and login.

+- **Stage 2:** Creating a database with a "users" table to store user data.

+- **Stage 3:** Adding a login function and logging logins and failed access attempts.

+- **Stage 4:** Allowing users to create their directories, upload, download and delete files.

+- **Stage 5:** Providing an intuitive interface for directory navigation and file management.

+- **Stage 6:** Support for different file types.